trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 > Imagine in the future summoning a taxi that not only has no driver, but that belongs to a computer network, not to a human being.
 That network had raised funds, signed contracts and taken delivery of vehicles, even though its 'headquarters' is distributed all over the net.

 > Something as radical as language or government is emerging from the internet.
-Officials, lawyers, politicians, businessman may come together to try to stop this, glimpsing their own redundancy, and for a while they may succeed.
+Officials, lawyers, politicians, businessman may come together to try to stop this, glimpsing their redundancy, and for a while they may succeed.
 But the inexorable, inevitable, implacable nature of evolution will eventually defeat them.

 ### Re-Evolving Politics